Member Bios

 Steven Jungerwirth

-Greetings - I look forward to joining the group and benefiting from diverse feedback that always contributes to better results.
+Greetings - I look forward to participating in this group and benefiting from diverse feedback that always contributes to better results.

 My interest in photography started as an adolescent; watching my uncle process B&W images in his basement darkroom.
 During high school I took pictures for a local realtor (getting paid!) and was the Photo Editor of our school newspaper.
-Strictly B&W film and I processed all my own images.
+Strictly B&W and I processed all my own images on my bathroom floor.

 Steve